OUR LEADERSHIP TEAM

 Co-Founder

-Will Pomerantz is an aerospace executive with two decades of experience in the entrepreneurial and non-profit sectors.
-He currently serves as the Head of Space Ventures at AeroVironment, where he leads new space business unit built from the team that developed the Collier-Trophy winning Mars Ingenuity helicopter in partnership with NASA JPL.
+Will Pomerantz is an aerospace executive with two decades of leadership experience across the entrepreneurial and non-profit sectors.
+He currently serves as the Head of Space Ventures at AeroVironment, leading a business unit born from the team that developed the Collier Trophy-winning Mars Ingenuity helicopter in partnership with NASA JPL.

 Will was proud to call Patti Grace Smith a friend, colleague, and role model.
 He is deeply honored to help carry her incredible legacy forward.